 - Obtaining the first selection number by multiplying the sampling interval, I, by the random number, RN.
-This RN number is a random number between zero and one, and to 4 decimal places.
-This first selection number was used to identify the first sampled school in the specified explicit stratum. - Obtaining the second selection number by adding the sampling interval, I, to the first selection number.
+This first selection number was used to identify the first sampled school in the specified explicit stratum, as described in the section "Identifying the sampled schools". - Obtaining the second selection number by adding the sampling interval, I, to the first selection number.
 The second selection number was used to identify the second sampled school. - Continuing to add the sampling interval, I, to the previous selection number to obtain the next selection number.
 This was done until all specified line numbers (1 through D) had been assigned a selection number.

-Thus, the first selection number in an explicit stratum was $RN \times I$, the second selection number was $(RN \times I) + I$, the third selection number was $(RN \times I) + I + I$, and so on.
+Thus, the first selection number in an explicit stratum was $RN \times I$ , the second selection number was $(RN \times I) + I$ , the third selection number was $(RN \times I) + I + I$ , and so on.

-Selection numbers were generated independently for each explicit stratum, with a new random number generated for each explicit stratum.
+Selection numbers were generated independently for each explicit stratum, using a new random number generated for each explicit stratum.